A / AN

 B: an (not a) before a/e/i/o/u:

-Do you want an apple or a banana?
+Do you want an apple or banana?

 There was an interesting programme on TV last night.